 Those factors are the dimensions of the growing area, the lighting equipment, the ballasts of the lighting equipment, the CO2 equipment, and any remaining electrical accessories used in the garden.

-When sizing an air conditioning system for an indoor garden, the first thing a grower should note is the size of the space that needs to be cooled.
+When sizing an air conditioning system for an indoor grow, the first thing a grower should note is the size of the space that needs to be cooled.

 General BTU Cart for Room Size